molgenis/STEMI-scRNA-seq/README.md

 # STEMI-scRNA-seq
 This repository contains the code that was used for the scRNA-seq study of PBMCs in a population of patients suffering from a STEMI.
 More information can be found in the original paper: https://www.medrxiv.org/content/10.1101/2023.05.02.23289370v2

+If want to rerun any of these analysis steps in R, consider using the Singularity image used for most of the analyses: https://github.com/royoelen/single-cell-container-server

-Below we will outline the computational steps take
+Below we will outline the computational steps taken

 ## alignment to reference genome